Lemon Learning Blog | Tips & Real Stories for Digital Change Success

 The Origins of Working Backwards

-Amazon developed the Working Backwards method to prioritize customer needs over internal ideas.
+Amazon developed the Working Backwards method to prioritize customer needs over internal assumptions.

 How the Working Backwards Framework Works